mhpatel96/GitMarkdownGuide/Github guide.md

 ### Committing a change within a branch

-As before, to commit the change use the command git commit (in this case suffixed -a, -m, then with a note added for this commit).
+As before, to commit the change use the command "git commit" (in this case suffixed -a, -m, then with a note added for this commit).

 ![](./images/commit_branch_edit.jpg)

 ### Changing branches

-To change branches, in this case switching back to the main branch, use the git switch command followed by the branch name.
+To change branches, in this case switching back to the main branch, use the "git switch" command followed by the branch name.

 ![](./images/git_switch.jpg)